AustinKent/bbgm-ads/README.md

 ## Build bundles for sites

-Different sites can have different ad units, bidders, and granularity.
+Different sites can have different ad units (both using Prebid and not using Prebid), bidders, and granularity.
 This is specified for each site in src/sites.
 Each site will get a unique, streamlined JS file to include based on that site's particular configuration.
 To build all of these JS bundles, run

     $ yarn run build